 Enter the two-digit code numbers for the county(s) where you and your spouse, if filing joint, lived and worked on Jan.
-1, 2008.
-You can find these code numbers on the chart on page 49 in the column titled County Code #.
-See the instructions beginning on page 33 for more information, including the definitions of the county where you live and work, details for military personnel, retired individuals, homemakers, unemployed individuals, out-of-state filers, etc.
+1, 2009.
+You can find these code numbers on the chart on the back of Schedule CT-40PNR.
+See the instructions beginning on page 43 for more information, including the definitions of the county where you live and work, details for military personnel, retired individuals, homemakers, unemployed individuals, out-of-state filers, etc.